bloco-exchange/documentation/docs/bloco.exchange/overview.md

 - [FAQs](faqs.md): A comprehensive list of frequently asked questions and answers to help users quickly find information and solutions related to the platform.

-Bloco.exchange is committed to delivering a world-class trading and investment experience, leveraging advanced technologies and innovative features to empower users and unlock new possibilities in the world of digital assets.
+bloco.exchange is committed to delivering a world-class trading and investment experience, leveraging advanced technologies and innovative features to empower users and unlock new possibilities in the world of digital assets.

 ## Community and Governance